 • Type 3 (minimal chest cavity and dominant rib flaring).

-According to the study, rib flare is usually the patient’s main complaint, not the chest indentation.
 This is often the case with Type 3 localized pectus excavatum, where the rib flaring is dominant, and the chest depression part is hardly noticeable.
 I have this type of deformity.

 The most common symptoms of rib flaring tend to be: